cssu/cssu.ca/content/ba2250/index.md

 ## Schedule (Winter 2022)

-Unless otherwise specified, office hours will be held in BA2250 in the [Bahen Centre for Information Technology](https://goo.gl/maps/16JTD3pr2KKMkCTE7).
+Office hours will be held in BA2250 in the [Bahen Centre for Information Technology](https://goo.gl/maps/16JTD3pr2KKMkCTE7).

 | Time/Day | Mon            | Tue            | Wed           | Thu            | Fri            |
 | -------- | -------------- | -------------- | ------------- | -------------- | -------------- |